-I was reminded the importance of having identification on your pets last Sunday, when I was woken up by a person that had found two dogs.
-Both dogs had collars but neither dog had identification, but looked well cared for.
+I was reminded of the importance of having identification on your pets last Sunday when I was woken up by a person that had found two dogs.
+Both dogs had collars but neither dog had identification but looked well cared for.
 I do not have a microchip reader at my home, so I could only offer that the pets were brought in the next day to scan for microchips.

-All this gadgetry sounds fun, but the most useful forms of identification is something your pet wears.
-This way, whomever finds your pet, can contact you right away.
+All this gadgetry sounds fun, but the most useful forms of identification are something your pet wears.
+This way, whoever finds your pet, can contact you right away.
 My first Aussie, Sydney, aka the best dog ever, sadly developed a fear of loud noises as she aged.
-She would often run through our fencing if we didn’t have her safely secured when there was a thunder storm.
+She would often run through our fencing if we didn’t have her safely secured when there was a thunderstorm.
 I found the very low tech solution of writing her name and my cell phone number on a nylon collar with a Sharpie.
-She had tags, but in her travels they seemed to come off.
-Of course all my pets have microchips, in case their collars also come off.
+She had tags, but in her travels, they seemed to come off.
+Of course, all my pets have microchips, in case their collars also come off.
 But someone has to have a microchip reader to find it and contact me.
 I will say I have improved my low tech solution to where I now I have my pet’s names and my cell phone number embroidered into their collars.

-We are full swing into our remodel and looking forward to the improvements that will help us serve or clients and patients better.
-We are planning a 50 year celebration in August – look for details in the near future.
+We are full swing into our remodel and looking forward to the improvements that will help us serve our clients and patients better.
+We are planning a 50-year celebration in August – look for details in the near future.
 We still have free coffee and hot chocolate if you ever want to stop by and just say hi!
 I’m proud to be a sponsor of the Maple Valley Farmers’ Market again this year and we are excited to join Marie Page’s FFA group marching in the Maple Valley Days Parade.
 As usual, if you have any questions, feel free to contact me at [email protected] and visit our Facebook page or website; widernessvet.com.